datawire/ambassador-docs/howtos/debug.md

   Warning  BackOff    11s (x6 over 64s)  kubelet            Back-off restarting failed container
 ```

 This outputs a lot of information, but the events we need are at the bottom.
-We can see Kubernetes pulled the image, started the container, then backed off after restarting the container multiple times.
+Kubernetes pulled the image, started the container, then backed off after restarting the container multiple times.
 But why?

-## Checking Logs
+## Checking logs

-Kubernetes keeps the logs from the container's runtime.
+Kubernetes keeps the logs from the container's runtime environment.
 View them with `kubectl logs <pod_name>`:

 ```
 $ kubectl logs mysql